-During mid-year of the student's OMS3 year, LECOM will email each student a token from ERAS to allow a profile to be established.
+During the mid-year of the student's OMS3 year, LECOM will email each student a token from ERAS to allow a profile to be established.
 Even though ERAS does not officially open up until June each year, the student may initiate their profile.
 Once the account is registered, letter writers may begin uploading.
 Pictures, scores, etc. may not be uploaded until ERAS officially opens in June.
 It is too early to start thinking about personal statements.
 Each student must have at least one personal statement, but multiple statements are allowed on ERAS.
 During the summer prior to the OMS4 year, LECOM will upload current transcripts to ERAS.

 9.4.
-Dean's Letter Requests
+Dean's Letter/Medical Student Performance Evaluation (MSPE) Requests

-By August of the OMS4 year, the Dean's Letter request forms are due.
+Traditionally, a Dean's Letter is one piece of the ERAS residency application.
+The Medical Student Performance Evaluation (MSPE) replaced the Dean's Letter and acts a direct evaluation of your osteopathic medical school performance.
+August of the OMS4 year, the MSPE/Dean's Letter request forms are due.
 Students are encouraged to get the requests in as early as possible.
-The Dean's Letters are uploaded to ERAS by October 1st.
+The MSPE's are uploaded to ERAS by October 1st.
 It can take the Office of the Dean some time to process all requests: early submission is appreciated.
-Dean's letter request forms are sent via the LECOM portal.
+MSPE/Dean's letter request forms are sent via the LECOM portal.
 Each letter is written specifically for each student, thus no two are alike.